falkaer/the-guide/m1_memory_hierarchies/s3_immediate_gpu_computation.md

 large to offset the cost of the transfer.

 ## Building Fused Operators
 Finally, the fused operators are basically implemented through doing a single transfer to and from, and calling the kernels and bindings in succession.
 This is done CPU-side and there are no unique shaders for them.
 Again, don't worry about the stuff happening CPU side.
 Just know that it is implemented slighty suboptimally, and these shaders aren't implemented optimally.

-The only really interesting of the performance benchmarks, as I don't have many different implementations of each operator is the fused ones.
+The only really interesting part of the performance benchmarks, as I don't have many different implementations of each operator, is the fused ones.

 <figure markdown>
 ![Image](../figures/immediate_linear_relu_softmax_fused_benchmark.png){ width="800" }